underscoreio/essential-slick/src/pages/3-modifying.md

 The API documentation for each driver also lists the capabilities that the driver *doesn't* have.
 For an example, the top of the [H2 Driver Scaladoc][link-ref-h2driver] page points out several of its shortcomings.
 </div>

-If want to get a complete populated `Message` back from a database without `jdbc.returnInsertOther` support, we retrieve the primary key and manually add it to the inserted record.
+If we want to get a complete populated `Message` back from a database without `jdbc.returnInsertOther` support, we retrieve the primary key and manually add it to the inserted record.
 Slick simplifies this with another method, `into`:

 ```tut:book
 val messagesReturningRow =